Spectral Filtering for Complex Linear Dynamical Systems: Introduction

 \section{Introduction}

-Learning the dynamics of a quantum system—specifically its Hamiltonian or Liouvillian—from experimental observations is a cornerstone challenge in quantum science, which notoriously suffers from the curse of dimensionality.
-A system with $n$ qubits implies a Hilbert space of dimension $2^n$, and a Liouville space of dimension $4^n$.

-Instead of system identification, we focus on the prediction task of the next measurement from past observations.
-This falls into the framework of {\it dynamic learning} \cite{hazan2025research}, motivated by large language models, where the goal is purely performative in terms of next token prediction.

-\paragraph{Connection to Learning Complex-Valued Dynamical Systems.} Beyond quantum physics, the formulation studied in this paper naturally arises in modern machine learning as the problem of learning \emph{complex-valued linear dynamical systems} (CLDSs).
-Such systems are increasingly used to model oscillatory and long-range temporal dependencies in sequence data, appearing in linear recurrent neural networks, structured state space models (SSMs), and spectral sequence models.
-In these settings, complex-valued eigenvalues enable efficient representation of phase information and periodic structure, but also pose fundamental challenges for learnability due to slow spectral decay and long memory.
+Learning dynamical systems with complex-valued spectra is a central problem in modern machine learning and control.
+Such systems naturally arise in settings involving oscillatory or long-range temporal structure, including signal processing, linear recurrent neural networks, structured state space models (SSMs) \cite{gu2022s4,gupta2022dss,fu2023h3,gu2024mamba}, and quantum dynamics.
+In these applications, complex eigenvalues enable compact representations of phase and frequency information, but they also induce slow decay and long memory, making learning and prediction challenging.

+A standard approach to learning dynamical systems is system identification, which aims to recover the underlying state-space parameters.
+However, for high-dimensional systems, this approach is often computationally prohibitive and statistically inefficient, as its complexity scales with the ambient state dimension.
+An alternative paradigm, which has gained traction in recent years, is \emph{improper dynamic learning}, where the goal is to predict future observations directly from past data without explicitly reconstructing the system parameters.